jonaslsaa/ulangs/README.md

 This project represents ongoing Master's thesis research in automated language server development.
 Many features are still missing, and the codebase is not yet stable.

+See the [TODO](TODO.md) file for a list of planned features and improvements.

 ## Features

 - **Automated LSP Generation**: Creates complete language servers from code samples without manual grammar writing